Winning Tips from a Factoring Company: 7 Lessons Business Owners can Learn from History’s Leaders

 Alexander the Great: The Importance of a Succession Plan

-The majority of Alexander the Great’s ruling years were spent on a military campaign through Asia and nalexander-the-greatortheast Africa.
+The majority of Alexander the Great’s ruling years were spent on a military campaign through Asia and northeast Africa.
 By the age of thirty, he had created one of the largest empires of the ancient world – stretching from Greece to northwestern India – and is regarded as one of the most successful military commanders in history.
 Unfortunately, after his death, his empire crumbled in a few short years.
 With no succession plan, his generals were quick to carve the vast empire into pieces.

 According to the results of the U.S. Trust’s Wealth and Worth Survey, two-thirds of business owners do not have a succession plan (either a sale or transfer of the company).
 They fail to consider the future of their businesses beyond their own lives.
 Of the business owners surveyed, 64 percent of the business owners 50 and older had no formal success plan.
 In addition, only 16 percent planned to pass their company to their family.
 Every leader desires to build something that lasts.
 Preserve your hard work by creating a detailed succession plan with individuals who will honor your vision.